What is a Pitch Deck?

 Do I Need a Pitch Deck?

 Probably.
-If you ever need to source funding or gain a new client, a pitch deck is an essential tool to communicate your business model.
+If you ever need to source funding or gain a new client, a pitch deck is essential to communicate your business model.
 Plus, it doesn’t hurt to have one in your back pocket just in case.

 Pitch decks are also great resources for customers and clients.
 You could compare it to a demo — a sneak peek about how your product or service works and how it could help your ideal customer.

 Making a Pitch Deck for your Business